-I don’t scare easily, but these films that went well beyond their mandate in terrorizing me.
-There’s demonic horror (#1, #5), paranormal horror (#4, #6, #9), psychological horror (#3, #8), supernatural plus the psychological (#2, #7), and alien horror (#10).
+I don’t scare easily, but these films that went well beyond their mandate in terrifying me.

-(Click on the images to be terrorized.)
+(Click on the images to be terrified.)

 1. The Exorcist, William Friedkin.
 1973.
-Critical approval: 87%.
-It destroyed my 11-year old psyche.
-It still gives me nightmares.
+It destroyed my 11-year old psyche and still gives me nightmares.
 It’s the mother of all horror films.
 Somehow Friedkin came up with exactly what you’d imagine a demon to look and sound and act like, as it beats the shit out of a 12-year old girl from the inside out.
 She speaks like the damned, pukes buckets of green, and reams herself bloody with crucifixes.
 Two priests intervene with a long ritual that kills them both.
 The girl is saved, but the power of good over evil is far from clear.
 Some continue to insist that The Exorcist is unspeakable, and I respect why.
 It couldn’t have made in a decade other than the ’70s (the influence of Bergman’s Cries and Whispers is astonishing), and it is a simple fact that there will ever again be a movie so frightening and well done.
 For all these reasons, it’s my favorite film of all time, let alone horror film.

-4.The Pact, Nicholas McCarthy.
-2012.
-Critical approval: 67%.
+5.The Pact, Nicholas McCarthy, 2012.
 This is way underrated.
 It’s about a haunted house, but with a truly terrorizing twist.
 It turns out there is indeed a ghost in the house, but also a real-life psychopath living in the cellar, and he has been there the whole goddamn time.
 When you learn this and reflect back to the start of the movie when some of the “ghostly” assaults began — the open closet door, the jar of food on the floor, Annie being levitated and thrown against the walls, the other girls disappearing altogether — you realize that only some of this was the ghost.
 That’s frightening on many levels, and the sort of thing Peter Straub pulled off in his novel Lost Boy, Lost Girl, especially with the secret room with spyholes, and the room of caged torment.
 Psychopathic horror usually doesn’t scare me (classics like Psycho are suspenseful but they don’t give me nightmares), but McCarthy blends the psycho with the supernatural in ways that are unnerving in the extreme.